junj0619/JS-OOP/Section: 2 Object.md

 circle.draw();
 ```
 ## 3- Factory Function ##
-1.Factory Function must have return keyword.
+1) Factory Function must have return keyword.
-2.Using Factory Function to create an object don't use new keyword
+2) Using Factory Function to create an object don't use new keyword

 ```javascript
 function createCircle(radius) {